Chris Rock–Will Smith slapping incident: Incident

-Chris: It was a G.I.
+Rock: It was a G.I.
 Jane joke.

-Will: [slowly, voice rising] Keep my wife's name out [of] your fucking mouth!
+Smith: [slower; voice rising] Keep my wife's name out your fucking mouth!

-Chris: I'm going to, okay?
+Rock: I'm going to, okay?
 Oh, I could, oh, okay.
-That was a ... greatest night in the history of television, okay. [audience laughs] Okay.
-So we are here... to uh... give a documentary out—to give an Oscar out for best documentary.
+That was a... greatest night in the history of television, okay. [audience laughs] Okay.
+So we are here... to, uh... give a documentary out—to give an Oscar out for best documentary.

-This exchange caused the audience and journalists to realize that Smith's reaction was genuine.
-Kevin Costner, who waited offstage to present the Academy Award for Best Director, said, "Oh, that was real."
-Until Smith's acceptance speech, the reportedly stunned and confused audience expected an official acknowledgement from the stage, and those in the mezzanine level occasionally stood to peer over the balcony to seek action below.
-However, the show did not use hosts from this point and continued as normal.
 Smith's expletives were censored by audio muting during the live broadcast in many countries.
+The audience expected an explanation for the incident, but the show did not use hosts from this point on.

 Photograph

 Photojournalist Brian Snyder, working for Reuters in the photographer pool in the projection booth, photographed Smith striking Rock.
 This photo quickly went viral, was featured in news stories, and was adapted into Internet memes.
 He was unaware of the photo's cultural impact until after the ceremony, as his photos are automatically sent to his editors.
 He was profiled by multiple media outlets, including photography outlet PetaPixel.
 Another described him as "The One Winner In The Will Smith vs. Chris Rock 'Smackdown, speculating that "Surely, Snyder will now win the most coveted and prestigious photojournalism award, the World Press Photo of the Year, thanks to his photo that captured the moment Smith hit Rock, as his photo has been used by every publication under the sun."